theYiome/pampuch/README.md

 In this repository under /doc/ directory you can find mockup of the front-end part as interactive PDF file or preffered .bmpr (Balsamiq Wireframes 4 file).

-# Front end part of application is now on Github Pages!
+# Front-end part of application is now on Github Pages!
-You can take a look at the current state of out Front End: https://theyiome.github.io/pampuch/menu.html
+You can take a look at the current state of out front-end: https://theyiome.github.io/pampuch/menu.html